 Groupings of equivalent courses cannot be entered in Banner (e.g., three courses taken together are equivalent to one course, or one course that is split into two courses or vice versa).
-Any GPA or credit recalculation for those courses must be done manually with the approval of the Office of the University Registrar.
+Any GPA or credit recalculation for those courses must be done manually in with the approval of the Office of the University Registrar.

 Please be aware of equivalency when revising a course.
 If the revisions to a course are so great that the revised course cannot no longer be considered equivalent to the current course, the current course should be inactivated, and a new course established.
+If a course is split into two courses (e.g., a lecture/lab course split into separate lecture and lab courses) or vice versa, do not reuse the course number.